Availity/availity-angular/README.md

 ## Contributing

 1. Ensure release is occurring on `master` branch: `git checkout master`
-1. If pointing to private registry, Run `npm config set registry` to use npm default repository.
 1. Run `npm install` to ensure dependencies are up to date.
 1. Run `npm test` and ensure all test are passing
 1. Run `npm run build`